Ultimate Tossa de Mar Guide: What to See, Eat & Do

 - Eating lobster Paella at Restaurant Santa Marta grup el xiringuito

-- Lazy evenings sitting outside to eat in the old town
+- Lazy evenings sitting outside in the old town under wisteria draped canopies

-3–5 nights?
-Add hikes, boat trips, and mountain tours.
+Add hikes, boat trips, and a mountain tour to experience the other side of the region.
 Enjoy the town at sunset after the day trip visitors have departed.

 More time?
 Explore wider Costa Brava, Girona, or Montserrat